ronancpl/HeavenMS/README.txt

 	- Unchecked disable display on high DPI settings;
 	- Run as an administrator;
 	- Opening "lolwut.exe", use Fraysa's method.

-Alternatively, there is available the No-Damage Cap version of the MapleStory client.
-Just extract and use the "localhost.exe" from the one package with the given name.

 Important: should the client being refused to connect to the game server, it may be because firewall issues.
 Head to the end of this file to proceed to enabling this connection with the computer's firewall.
 Alternatively, one can deactivate the firewall and try opening the client again.